Study In the heart of the California Food Scene

 - Salads and vinaigrettes

 Learn which knives are best for which jobs, and proper care for them.
-Through talliage (cutting vegetables into even sizes and shapes), you'll learn different techniques, such as émincer (thin slice), batonnet (small sticks), brunoise (small dice) and paysanne (tile-shaped).
+Through tailiage (cutting vegetables into even sizes and shapes), you’ll learn different techniques such as émincer (thin slice), batonnet (small sticks), brunoise (small dice) and paysanne (tile-shaped).

-General rules of hygiene as well as comprehensive food handling and safety issues for a kitchen environment.
-You’ll also gain the National Restaurant Association’s ServSafe® Food Protection Manager Certification.
+You’ll gain an understanding of the general rules of hygiene as well as comprehensive food handling and safety issues for a kitchen environment, earning the valuable National Restaurant Association’s ServSafe® Food Protection Manager Certification.

 Ingredient Identification and Classification: